JoseRicoCct/josericocct/README.md

 - **Machine Learning for Data Analytics:** Implementation of Random Forest, K-Nearest Neighbors, and Neural Networks on various datasets.
 - **Data Preparation & Visualisation:** Data cleaning and exploratory data analysis (EDA) using Python libraries such as `pandas` and `seaborn`.
 - **Big Data Storage & Processing:** Projects on distributed data processing using Hadoop, Spark, and MapReduce.
-- **Capstone Project:** A research-driven exploration of Federated Learning for secure and decentralized machine learning.
+- **Capstone Project:** A research-driven exploration of Federated Learning that experiments with popular Federated Learning frameworks and introduces a new approach to narrow the gap between these frameworks and real-world Federated Learning scenarios.